wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.4.7 =
+* bugFix: On certain web server the editor window didn't display correctly due to a double HTML header declaration.
+* bugFix: The "download" was ignoring the "only registerd user" option.

 = 1.4.6 =
 * Feature: You can now create your own skin modifying the "mySkin" css from the plug-in setting page; you can also use the online "miniAudioPlayer Skin Maker" tool (http://pupunzi.com/mb.components/mb.miniAudioPlayer/demo/skinMaker.html).